NervanaSystems/ngraph/doc/sphinx/source/buildlb.rst

 ========================

-After building and installing nGraph on your system, there are two likely paths for what you'll want to do next: either compile a framework to run a DL training model, or load an import of an "already-trained" model for inference on an Intel nGraph-enabled backend.
+After building and installing nGraph on your system, there are two likely paths for what you'll want to do next: either compile a framework to run a DL model, or load an import of an "already-trained" model for inference on an Intel nGraph-enabled backend.

 For the former case, this early |version|, :doc:`frameworks/index`,